stylepatrick/spring-ai-chat-bot/README.md

 ![img_2.png](img_2.png)

-## Vectorstore for custom data in PostgresSql
+## Vectorstore for custom data in PostgreSql

 ```
 CREATE EXTENSION IF NOT EXISTS vector;